fndomariano/fndomariano.github.io/_posts/en/2020-12-23-streamlit-a-framework-that-lets-datascients-life-more-beautiful.md

 ![Histogram chart showing normalized values]({{site.baseurl}}/images/2020-12-23/histogram.png)

-To exemplify Scatter and Box charts, I sent the dataset that was used on the [Multiple Linear Regression’s post]({{site.baseurl}}/2019/12/02/multiple-linear-regression).
+To exemplify Scatter and Box charts, I got the dataset that was used on the [Multiple Linear Regression’s post]({{site.baseurl}}/2019/12/02/multiple-linear-regression).

 __Scatter__